YottaDB/YDBDoc/ProgGuide/isv.rst

 .. parsed-literal::
    $ cat foo.m
-   foo     ; a routine to invoke an arbitrary entry with or without
+   foo     ; a routine to invoke an arbitrary entry with or without parameters;
-    parameters
-    ;
    set $etrap="" ; exit if the input isn't valid if $length($zcmdline) do @$zcmdline quit quit
    $ mumps -run foo 'BAR^FOOBAR("hello")'